nwplus/self-learning-resources/3-intermediate/db-types.md

 They are usually in the following formats but the common theme is that they have dynamic schemas for unstructured data, which leads to more flexibility:

 * Document: JSON documents, so you can think of them like objects in OOP.
-* Key-value: Key-value pairs.
+* Key-value: 1:1 relation between keys and values where keys are unique.
 * Graph: In the sense of the computer science data structure with nodes and edges.
 * Wide-column: Tables with rows and dynamic columns, kind of like a 2D key-value store.

-They also tend to follow the BASE model, which favours availability over consistency:
+Non-relational databases also tend to follow the BASE model, which favours availability over consistency.
+Where ACID ensures that data is always consistent, BASE ensures that data will be consistent at some time in the future:

 * **B**asically **A**vailable: Basic operations are available as much as possible without any kind of consistency guarantees.
 * **S**oft state: After some amount of time, we only have some probability of knowing the state, since it may not yet have converged.